HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-##### The `*` User Agent
+##### The `*` user agent

 A full 76.9% of `robots.txt` files encountered by the mobile crawl and 76.6% of those found in the desktop crawl specify rules for the catch-all user-agent of `*`.
 This represents a small uptick over the data from 2022 in which it was 74.9% for desktop and 76.1% for mobile crawls.
 A possible explanation could be the slight overall increase in `robots.txt` availability.

 The `*` user-agent denotes the rules a crawler should follow unless there's another set of rules that specifically target the crawler's user-agent.
 There are notable exceptions that don't respect the * user-agent, including Google's [Adsbot crawler](https://developers.google.com/search/docs/crawling-indexing/google-special-case-crawlers#adsbot-mobile-web).
-Other crawlers will try another common user-agent before falling back to `*`, such as Apple's Applebot, which uses Googlebot’s rules if they are specified and Applebot if not specified.
+Other crawlers will try another common user-agent before falling back to `*`, such as Apple's `Applebot`, which uses `Googlebot’s` rules if they are specified and `Applebot` if not specified.
 We recommend checking the support documentation for any crawlers you are targeting to ensure that behavior is as expected when relying on fallback.

 ##### Bingbot

-Much like in 2022, Bingbot again was not in the top 10 most specified user-agents.
+Much like in 2022, `Bingbot` again was not in the top 10 most specified user-agents.
 Only 2.7% of mobile and 2.6% of desktop `robots.txt` files specified that user-agent, relegating it down to 14th place.

-##### SEO Tools
+##### SEO ootls

-The data shows there has been an increase in sites specifying rules for the popular SEO tools.
-AhrefsBot, for instance, has now been detected in 8.8% of mobile crawls, up from 5.3% in 2022.
-It has overtaken Majestic's MJ12Bot, which itself increased to 6.6% from 6.0% in 2022 and had previously been the second most popular specifically targeted user-agent.
+The data shows there has been an increase in sites specifying rules for the popular SEO tools. `AhrefsBot`, for instance, has now been detected in 8.8% of mobile crawls, up from 5.3% in 2022.
+It has overtaken Majestic's `MJ12Bot`, which itself increased to 6.6% from 6.0% in 2022 and had previously been the second most popular specifically targeted user-agent.

-##### AI Crawlers
+##### AI crawlers

 {{ figure_markup(
   image="robots-txt-ai-user-agents.png",